 Please contact email@example.com if you would like to learn more about how the Advisory Board could support the development of your own ideas.

-Dr Charlotte Adams, Commercial Manager - Mine Energy, The Coal Authority Charlotte is Commercial Manager at The Coal Authority working on commercialising geothermal energy from abandoned mines and other mining-related innovation projects.
-Charlotte originally trained as a hydrogeologist and worked at Durham University before being appointed to her current role.
-She has also previously worked in the renewable energy sector.
+Dr Charlotte Adams, Commercial Manager - Mine Energy, The Coal Authority Charlotte is the Principle Manager for Mine Water Heat at The Coal Authority facilitating geothermal energy development from disused mines and other mining-related innovation projects.
+Charlotte has worked on disused mines for the past 20 years originally training as a hydrogeologist.
+She was Assistant Professor at Durham University before being appointed to her current role.
+She has also previously worked in the renewable energy consultancy sector.

-Emeritus Professor Sandra Bell, Department of Anthropology, Durham University Sandra Bell is an Emeritus Professor environmental anthropologist who worked on energy-related issues and biodiversity conservation.
-She has previously published on religion and conducted research on the development of Buddhism in Britain for her PhD.
+Emeritus Professor Sandra Bell, Department of Anthropology, Durham University Sandra is an Emeritus Professor environmental anthropologist who worked on energy-related issues and biodiversity conservation.
 Sandra is interested in interdisciplinary research and with Prof Veronica Strang has devised a workshop and associated publication to facilitate research across disciplines (The Institute of Advanced Study).

-Paul Bowens, Business Development Director, Cenergist (retired) An energy industry professional with director-level experience in; sales, operations, procurement, business development and energy services.
+Paul Bowens, Business Development Director, Cenergist (retired) Paul is an energy industry professional with director-level experience in; sales, operations, procurement, business development and energy services.
 Paul has worked with regional energy and national energy services companies in the UK Canada and India.
 He holds an MBA and is a member of the Chartered Institute of Management.

-Mike Burrett, Senior Vice President ION Geophysical Corporation (retired 2009) & Advisory Board Vice-Chair Mike worked in the global seismic industry in technical and management positions with Geophysical Service International marine and Italian land operations.
+Mike Burrett, Senior Vice President ION Geophysical Corporation (retired 2009) Mike worked in the global seismic industry in technical and management positions with Geophysical Service International marine and Italian land operations.
 In 1980 Mike joined Sensor Nederland B.V. as Managing Director and later as Senior Vice President of ION Geophysical.
 Mike retired in 2009 and has been active at Durham for 15 years.

 Laurence Carpanini, Director of Smarter Energy Solutions, Europe, IBM UK Limited Laurence leads the strategic development of Smarter Energy Solutions for IBM in Europe.
 With over 25 years’ experience in the energy sector, he provides leadership and subject matter expertise in solutions to enable the future energy system transformation through data-driven innovation and the application of new technologies.